h15200/notes/javascript.md

 To use a breakable loop, use the for or while loops

 ## .flat() will flatten arrays once without an arg.
 You can add levels with arg

+- passing in Infinity will flatten to 1 level

 ## Dom inside backticks